j-mnr/gophergo.dev/content/basics/06-switch.md

 	}
 }

-// SwitchType shows us that we can do type assertions using switch statements!
+// Type shows us that we can do type assertions using switch statements!
 // This is particularly useful when getting JSON data with no idea what's
 // inside.
-func SwitchType(i interface{}) {
+func Type(i interface{}) {
 	switch t := i.(type) {
 	case int:
 		fmt.Printf("You seem like an %T-eresting type.\n", t)